ST. MAARTEN--DUTCH ISLAND CONCERNED WITH CRIME

 A recent study was done that paints a picture of a considerable problem with regards to crime on St. Maarten.
 One of the most specific forms of crime on the island is drug-related crime.
 The reason for this, says the report, is that St. Maarten plays an important and varied role within the (international) drugs trade.

-“the unsatisfactory involvement of investigative and law enforcement agencies has created a situation in which it is difficult to establish precisely the scope of such activities and their links to organized crime”.
+The report further mentions that “a problematic situation also applies in relation to financial and economic crime” but notes that “the unsatisfactory involvement of investigative and law enforcement agencies has created a situation in which it is difficult to establish precisely the scope of such activities and their links to organized crime”.

 In addition to drugs and financial and economic crimes, people smuggling and trafficking in human beings were also examined during the course of this study.
 The report confirms that concerns exist regarding the availability of weapons and the increasing prevalence of crimes involving firearms that are being committed on the island.